Graph theoretic quantum contextuality and unextendible Product Bases

-In this Letter, we demonstrate and generalize an \textit{a priori} unexpected equivalence between the Pyramid UPB and the KCBS vectors.
-We construct a one-parameter family of five contextual vectors in $\mathbb{C}^3$ with corresponding UPBs in $\mathbb{C}^3 \otimes \mathbb{C}^n$ and show that the '{\it contextuality strength}' of these vectors is quantitatively connected with the bound entanglement of the states associated with the corresponding UPBs.
-The family contains Pyramids and Tiles as special cases and thus we provide an explanation of their different linear entropy of entanglement based on contextuality.
+We notice that the five vector in $\mathbb{C}^3$ that are motifs of the Pyramid UPB are equivalent to the KCBS vectors.
+Motivated by this equivalence we construct a one-parameter family of five contextual vectors in $\mathbb{C}^3$ with corresponding UPBs in $\mathbb{C}^3 \otimes \mathbb{C}^3$ and show that the {\it `contextuality strength'} of these vectors is quantitatively connected with the bound entanglement of the states associated with the corresponding UPBs.
+This family contains Pyramids and Tiles as special cases and thus we provide an explanation of their different linear entropy of entanglement based on contextuality.
 The equivalence is further extended to the Generalized KCBS vectors, which constitute the \textit{Lovász optimal} orthogonal representations (LOORs) of odd cycle graphs $C_n$, and a class of UPBs known as {\it GenPyramid} UPBs.
 While previous constructions of {\it GenPyramid} UPBs were limited to prime dimensions~\cite{DiVincenzo2003}, we find that such UPBs also exist in certain non prime dimensions.
 Building on the LOORs of odd cycle graphs and their complements, we introduce a new class of minimal UPBs in $\mathbb{C}^3 \otimes \mathbb{C}^n$ for odd $n$, which we refer to as \textit{GenContextual} UPB, and prove that any minimal UPB in these dimensions is graph equivalent to the corresponding \textit{GenContextual} UPB.
 Further, we observe that the connection between UPBs and contextuality can be exploited in the opposite direction; we show that a class of minimal UPBs known as \textit{QuadRes} UPB can be realized as LOORs of Paley graphs, identifying them as promising candidates for further exploration of quantum contextuality.